 - 15.1 Regular Appointment.
 A regular appointment is an appointment which is scheduled to work twenty (20) or more hours per week for a term of at least six (6) months.
 Regular appointments are eligible for all benefits, some of which are prorated for part-time Employees as described in this Agreement. - 15.1.1 Cyclic Leave.
 Employees scheduled to work fewer than twelve (12) months during the year will meet with their supervisor in advance of the fiscal year to discuss the amount of cyclic leave without pay they will be required to use during the year, and the schedule for the leave.
 The cyclic leave schedule will be developed with consideration of employee input and requests, but will be subject to final approval by the supervisor.
 Operational needs may require changes to employees' scheduled cyclic leave.
-Employees will be provided with as much notice as possible of any such changes. - 15.1.2 Additional Work for Cyclic Positions.
+Employees will be provided with as much notice as possible of any such changes.

+- 15.1.2 Additional Work for Cyclic Positions.
 When additional work is required of a cyclic Employee that can be performed during a period when the Employee is scheduled for leave without pay, the work will be offered to the incumbent before being offered to others. - 15.2 Temporary Appointment.
 The University may hire temporary Employees to perform bargaining unit work made necessary by the absence of a regular Employee; to address fluctuations in workload; or to meet needs in situations where there is insufficient work to support a regular position.
 Upon request, the University will notify the Union of the circumstances and projected duration of any temporary appointment within the bargaining unit.
 Unless otherwise agreed, individuals in temporary positions are limited to one thousand (1,000) hours of work, excluding overtime hours, in any twelve (12) consecutive month period from the individual's original date of hire.
-Such appointments shall not exceed twelve (12) months, and individuals working temporary appointments are not included in the bargaining unit. - 15.3 Interim Appointments.
-An interim appointment may be made to fill a position intended as a regular appointment until such time as the recruiting and selection process can be completed to fill the vacancy.
-Such appointments shall not normally exceed twelve (12) months. - 15.4 Acting Appointments.
-An acting appointment may be made to replace a person on leave of absence from an exempt position at the University.
-Such appointments shall not exceed the term of the leave of absence of the person being replaced.
+Such appointments shall not exceed twelve (12) months, and individuals working temporary appointments are not included in the bargaining unit. - Project Appointments.
+A project appointment or position is one of a specific duration, with an anticipated end date and a duration of at least six (6) months.
+The University may create project positions in situations where the position is contingent upon state, federal, local, grant or other special funding of specific and of time-limited duration, where the work to be performed by the position is project-based and/or where the position is intended as an introductory position to recent University graduates, not intended to last longer than twelve (12) months.
+The University will notify employees at the time of hire of the project nature of the position and the anticipated end date.